Alcohol Addiction Treatment

 It is also commonly referred to as alcohol use disorder (AUD).

 AUD is a physical and psychological disease and, like many other diseases, follows a generally predictable course.
 The progressive nature of the disease is usually subtle and takes place over an extended period of time – which can mean even the alcoholic fails to notice the point at which they lost control.
+Our alcoholism treatment program at White River Manor is one of the best in the country.

 There are four stages commonly used to describe the severity of alcohol abuse, based on how long a person has been abusing alcohol and the extent of its impact on their lives: